48 Takeoff & Landing Performance

 From knowledge of the airplane’s weight, the prevailing values of pressure altitude (as measured on the altimeter), outside air temperature, and the winds, the pilot can use this type of chart to estimate the airplane’s anticipated takeoff distance.
 Remember that the basis of this chart is modeling and engineering data verified by testing.
 While the chart looks complicated at first glance, pilots soon learn to make reasonable estimates for their takeoff performance.
 Notice again the significant effect of airplane weight on the takeoff distance and the impact of increasing temperature above ISA standard conditions, i.e., the impact of increasing density altitude.
 Notice that, as previously discussed, a headwind can notably reduce the takeoff distances; the chart also suggests that taking off with a tailwind is never a good idea because takeoff distances can be increased significantly.

-Summary: Factors Affecting Liftoff Distances
+Summary: Factors Affecting Takeoff Distances

 In summary, regardless of the assumptions and/or approximations, the preceding results show the following outcomes:

-3. The liftoff distance is reduced by using more wing area and/or by increasing C_{L_{\rm max}}, which is why some flaps are used during takeoff but not so much as to increase the drag substantially.
+3. The takeoff distance is reduced by using more wing area and/or by increasing C_{L_{\rm max}}, which is why some flaps are used during takeoff but not so much as to increase the drag substantially.
 Note: Some military airplanes use rocket devices to increase net thrust when the runway is short.
-Catapults onboard an aircraft carrier provide augmented force where flying airspeed must be attained in a matter of seconds.
+Catapults onboard an aircraft carrier provide augmented force where flying airspeed must be attained in a few seconds.

-Worked Example #1 – Estimating takeoff distance
+Check Your Understanding #1 – Estimating takeoff distance

 A small jet aircraft has a ramp weight of 6,600 lb, and its engines have a maximum thrust of 1,200 lb.
-The drag polar of the aircraft in the takeoff configuration is C_D = 0.03 + 0.055 \, C_L^2.
+The drag polar of the aircraft in the takeoff configuration is C_D = 0.03 + 0.055 \, C_L^ {\,2}.
 The wing area is 160 ft2.
 If the winds are calm, what will be the estimated takeoff airspeed and takeoff distance?
 Assume that the wing stall lift coefficient, C_{L_{\rm max}}, is 1.6 and that the wing operates at C_L = 0.4 during the takeoff roll.
 Also, assume that the runway is dry and the aircraft on the runway is at MSL ISA conditions.

 The stall airspeed of the aircraft in the takeoff configuration can be estimated using